home-assistant/addons/mosquitto/README.md

 ### Option: `certfile`

-File containing certificate including its chain.
+A file containing a certificate, including its chain.

 ### Option: `keyfile`